nodatime/nodatime/www/developer/size.md

 #Offset#

-An `Offset` stores the number of milliseconds (currently; this may change to seconds) difference between UTC and local time.
+An `Offset` stores the number of seconds difference between UTC and local time.
 This is within exclusive bounds of +/- 1 day.

-- `int milliseconds`
+- `int seconds`

-Note that even a representation in seconds still takes up 18 bits, as the range of 2 days is 172,800 seconds.
+Note that even this representation still takes up 18 bits, as the range of 2 days is 172,800 seconds.
 If we limited ourselves to +/- 18 hours, we could use just 17 bits... which would allow a `LocalTime` and an `Offset` to be stored in a single 64-bit integer.